willnuso/HashTensor_Subnet/README.md

 Here's how it works:
 - Miners contribute hashrate to supported PoW networks (starting with Kaspa).
-- Initially, All mined KAS is initially collected by the HashTensor wallet.
+- Initially, all mined KAS is collected by the subnet wallet.
+With the next update, 95% will go directly to the miner’s wallet, and 5% to the subnet wallet as a pool fee.
-- That KAS is converted into TAO, then used to buy back Subnet 16 Alpha tokens from the open market.
+- The KAS collected from pool fees is converted into TAO, then used to buy back Subnet 16 Alpha tokens from the open market.
-- A portion of each buyback is permanently burned to reduce total supply and reinforce Alpha's deflationary nature.
-- Currently, 5% of each buyback is burned.
-Over time, this will scale up to 90% as part of our phased fee reduction model.
-- Miner fees will gradually decrease from 100% to 10%, enabling dual rewards while boosting Alpha’s value through aggressive buybacks and burns.
+- Each buyback burns 90% of Alpha, cutting supply and strengthening its deflationary design.
+This ensures the team no longer has access to those tokens.

 This model transforms raw hashrate into verifiable economic output, rewarding miners while systematically increasing the scarcity and value of Alpha over time.